-Where does your trash go?
+Where does OUR CITY’S trash go?

-MUNICIPAL waste is burned or burried.
+waste from nyc is burned or buried.

 burn